-There’s nothing quite like a freshly baked loaf of bread, straight from the oven.
+Few things compare to a freshly baked loaf of bread straight from the oven.
 Its fluffy texture and golden crust make it a veritable work of art.

 Until you try to slice it, that is.

-Slicing a loaf of bread by hand is nothing short of a chore.
-Even with a good knife, cutting pieces that will fit your toaster slots is a challenge.
-And we won’t even discuss sandwiches.
+Slicing a loaf of bread by hand is quite a chore.
+Even with a good knife, cutting pieces that will fit your toaster slots is a challenge, let alone cutting slices fit for a sandwich.

 Bread slicers range from inexpensive plastic knife guides to top-dollar mechanized slicing machines.
 So, it’s important to think about your needs.

 If you go the manual route, you’ll need to think about which knife you’ll use.
 A standard bread knife will get the job done, but an electric blade usually results in a cleaner cut.
 Some bread slicers coordinate well with electric bread knives while others do not.
 You’ll need a bread knife that’s at least 10 inches long to fit through most slicer knife guides; knives that are even longer get better results.